 The white Maine Coon is a beautiful and luxurious cat.
 The white coat color is actually not a color at all.
 The Maine Coon is white because it has inherited the dominant marker gene, which covers up their underlying colorings.
 This gene is so dominant that it always trumps any other genetic coloring present within the cat.

 Underneath the white Maine Coon coat genetically lies another color.
 Sometimes you can see the true color when the cat is a kitten.
 There will be a spot of fur on its head that is revealing the true coat color.
 That spot usually disappears when the adult coat comes in and will fall as permanent white.

 The solid white Maine Coon can have blue eyes, copper eyes, green eyes, or odd eyes.

 White Maine Coon kittens are the most adorable creatures on this planet.
 Imagine little balls of pure gleaming white beauty bouncing around your home.
 They do have a different look and feel that the more classic colors, it’s hard to explain.
 You just need to adopt your own white Maine Coon kitten and be part of our sub-culture.
 These are the first White Maine Coon Kittens born at the Sassy Koonz Cattery.
 The were born on August 26, 2021 and the names were inspired by Billie Eilish.

 Are White Maine Coons deaf?

-Not all white Maine Coons are deaf.
-There is a risk factor, however, with any cat that has an all white coat of them being deaf.
-The risk is greater with a cat with blue eyes.
-The same gene that causes the coat to be white (the “W” gene) is the same gene that causes the deafness.
+Not all white Maine Coons suffer from hearing loss.
+There is a risk factor, however, that any cat breed with an all-white coat will be deaf.
+The risk is greater in a white cat with blue eyes.
+The same gene that causes the coat to be white (the “W” gene) is the same gene that causes hearing loss.
 If a cat has both eyes that are blue, then there is a 40% chance of him being deaf.
 If he has one blue eye, then the risk is 20%.
 The cat will usually be deaf on the side with the blue eye.

 The Blue Eyed Maine Coon